Meet the help desk that knows your IT from day one.

 AI should not be used as a vague buzzword.
 Its value is in pattern detection and decision support.

-In hardware lifecycle management, analytics can help identify:
+In hardware lifecycle management, analytics and, where available, AI-assisted insights can help identify:

 • devices with repeated incidents